 You may appeal the decision if your adjustment of status application is denied.
 While not every decision may be appealed, your decision notice includes specifics about your appeal rights and how to file an appeal.
 For more details, see the USCIS page "Questions and Answers: Appeals and Motions."

 Immigration laws are notoriously complicated and applicants within the adjustment of status process are in a particularly precarious position.
-A lawyer can help ensure that you are eligible for residency and prepare for potential challenges to your application.
-Contact a local attorney for a free initial case review to discuss your needs and learn how they can help you navigate the immigration process with confidence.
+It's best to contact a local immigration attorney who can help ensure that you're eligible to adjust your status to remain in the U.S., and prepare for potential challenges to your application.

 Contact a qualified immigration attorney to help you with visa procedures.